atgeller/Wasm-Prechk-Artifact/README.md

 Contains software artifacts, benchmarks, and a dockerfile for Wasm-prechk

 ## Getting started
- 1. Build the dockerfile using `docker build --tag wasm-prechk .` (this will likely take a while, around half an hour, especially on less beefy machines).
+ 1. Build the dockerfile using `docker-compose build` (this will likely take a while, around half an hour, especially on less beefy machines).
- 2. Run the docker image interactively using `docker run -it wasm-prechk`.
+ 2. Run the docker image interactively using `docker-compose run wasm-prechk`.
  3. You should start in the correct directory `~/PolyBenchC-4.2.1`.
  4. Use `~/wasmtime/target/release/wasmtime --version`, `~/no_checks/target/release/wasmtime --version`, and `~/wasm-tools/target/release/wasmtime --version` to ensure the software artifacts were built correctly.
  5. Use the scripts to generate csv files with experiment data (running all 4 should take a few hours, beefy machine recommended):